Home Vancouver Monthly Calendar OCTOBER Events in Vancouver in 2022 Vancouver Halloween Events Richmond Halloween Fireworks Night

 In addition to the main Minoru Park event, a number of smaller fireworks displays also take place at various locations around Richmond.
 The other events are shorter and don’t offer the same selection of evening activities as the Minoru Park celebrations, but their free pyrotechnic shows are fun for people in the respective neighbourhoods.

 In 2019 Richmond’s main fireworks blasted off at Minoru Park at 8:30 pm, but smaller displays also happened at 8:15 pm at the locations listed below.
 These events were cancelled in both 2020 and 2021.
-It doesn’t look like they are happening in 2022 either.
+It didn’t appear they happened in 2022 either.
+As of mid-October 2023, there had been no confirmation yet if the smaller fireworks displays would happen this Halloween.

 • South Arm Community Centre – at 8880 Williams Road in South Richmond near the International Buddhist Temple and a short drive from Steveston Village.